By Kendall Blenkarn

 The doctor informed her that she had Invasive Ductal Carcinoma, which is breast cancer.
 Her next step was to visit an oncologist to find out more about her prognosis and treatment.

 Arianne describes the three weeks between her diagnosis and the first appointment with her oncologist as some of the most challenging parts of her journey with cancer.
-These weeks were filled with uncertainty that culminated in anxiety.
-“I was living in fear.
+“I was living in fear and uncertainty.
 Not knowing what was going to happen next was extremely stressful.
 How could this be happening to me?
 How will I tell my son?
 Will I see him go to his first day of middle school?”

 On August 16th, her oncologist told her they had caught the cancer early – in stage one.
 Her treatment protocol to begin with was breast surgery, which she underwent two weeks later.

-Arianne was fortunate to have had her cancer detected early, and she credits preventative screening as key in her positive outcome.
+Arianne was fortunate to have had her cancer detected early, and she credits her screening mammogram as key in her good outcome.
 “If I waited to get screened, my outcome would have been very different”, she says.